M.Sc. in Computer Science

 Note: Initial admission to the Master of Science in Computer Science program is required, i.e., both Computer Science (MSc) (with and without Co-op).
 Once an offer of admission to the MSc in CS program is accepted, students must complete an internal application to the MSc in AI stream.

-- These students may undertake a four-month or eight-month work placement and are anticipated to gain practical knowledge of the state-of-the-art technologies of software development by working in software companies in Canada and abroad.
+- Students in the MSc in Computer Science and MSc in Computer Science-AI stream may undertake a four-month or eight-month work placement and are anticipated to gain practical knowledge of the state-of-the-art technologies of software development and/or artificial intelligence by working in software companies in Canada and abroad.